-What Do Maintenance and Repair Worker Do?
+What is a Maintenance and Repair Worker?

-Example of Maintenance & Repair Worker Job Perform work involving the skills of two or more maintenance or craft occupations to keep machines, mechanical equipment, or the structure of an establishment in repair.
+Career Description Perform work involving the skills of two or more maintenance or craft occupations to keep machines, mechanical equipment, or the structure of an establishment in repair.
 Duties may involve pipe fitting; boiler making; insulating; welding; machining; carpentry; repairing electrical or mechanical equipment; installing, aligning, and balancing new equipment; and repairing buildings, floors, or stairs.

 - Perform general cleaning duties of buildings or properties.

-What Every Maintenance & Repair Worker Should Know
+Maintenance & Repair Worker Skills

 Repairing: Repairing machines or systems using the needed tools.